coolstation/coolstation/.github/DEV_GUIDE.md

 git rebase master
 ```

-*[repo]: Repository - contains all Goonstation code and etc.
+*[repo]: Repository - contains all Coolstation code and etc.
 *[fork]: Your personal copy of the repo.
 *[remote]: A repo that is not your local one.
 *[commit]: A change to the repo that is submitted by someone.
 *[diff]: Difference before and after a commit is made.
 *[PR]: Pull Request - The changes you request to the upstream.
-*[origin]: Your fork of the Goonstation repo
+*[origin]: Your fork of the Coolstation repo
-*[upstream]: The master Goonstation repo at https://github.com/coolstation/coolstation
+*[upstream]: The master Coolstation repo at https://github.com/coolstation/coolstation

 ### Credits :clapper: